 Elective courses providing advanced coverage of a variety of topics are available most semesters.
 Consult the Schedule of Classes for each semester's offerings.
+You can also see the history of course offerings in the online Course Catalog through MyUK.
 A sample schedule illustrating a possible sequence for completion of required and elective courses is provided in an Appendix at the end of this document.